What is Switchgear?

-- A circuit breaker is a switchgear which can open or close an electrical circuit under both normal and abnormal conditions.
+A circuit breaker is a switchgear which can open or close an electrical circuit under both normal and abnormal conditions.

 Even in instances where a fuse is adequate, as regards to breaking capacity, a circuit breaker may be preferable.
-It is because a circuit breaker can close circuits, as well as break them without replacement and thus has wider range of use altogether than a fuse.
+It is because a circuit breaker can close circuits, as well as break them without replacement and thus has a wider range of use altogether than a fuse.

 Essential Features of Switchgear

-This is not surprising because it is added to the power system to improve the reliability.
-When fault occurs on any part of the power system, they must operate to isolate the faulty section from the remainder circuit.
+This is not surprising because it is added to the power system to improve reliability.
+When a fault occurs on any part of the power system, they must operate to isolate the faulty section from the remainder circuit.

-- Absolutely certain discrimination: When fault occurs on any section of the power system, the switchgear must be able to discriminate between the faulty section and the healthy section.
+When a fault occurs on any section of the power system, the switchgear must be able to discriminate between the faulty section and the healthy section.

-- Quick operation: When fault occurs on any part of the power system, the switchgear must operate quickly so that no damage is done to generators, transformers and other equipment by the short-circuit currents.
+When a fault occurs on any part of the power system, the switchgear must operate quickly so that no damage is done to generators, transformers and other equipment by the short-circuit currents.

-- Provision for manual control: A switchgear must have provision for manual control.
+Switchgear must have provision for manual control.
 In case the electrical (or electronics) control fails, the necessary operation can be carried out through manual control.